Resources

 Distribute weight evenly

-Heavy items on bottom, lighter items on top.
-No overhang beyond pallet edge.
+Heavy items on bottom, lighter items on top, no overhang.

 🛡️